 Probably against my best interests, I have a Facebook.

-Since the beginning of Facebook time, there has been a common theme I’ve noticed with Facebook that has become painstakingly recurrent.
+Since the beginning of Facebook time, there has been a common theme I’ve noticed with Facebook.
+A common theme that has become painstakingly recurrent.
 And that theme is:

 People using Facebook purely to seek attention.

 What exactly does that sentence mean?
 Well, for your convenience, I shall outline precisely (very loosely) the sorts of behaviour I’m referring to.

 First off, Facebook is, at leats fundamentally, a place where people can a) make new friends, b) stay in touch with old friends.
 It’s a social networking site.
 It is a cyber network designed for socialising; or, a social arena designed for networking.
 Either way, the point seems to centre in on communication between friends or soon-to-be friends.

 And here’s a funny little thing about communication: It takes two to tango (or, to communicate, as it were in this instance).

 Yes, I know, I know.
 It’s a strange thing to hear.
 But yeah, apparently communication is a concept that infers one form of life communicating with another form of life.

 Sitting at the very top of your own personal Facebook homepage reads the question, “What’s going on, ‘said name’s account’?”
 And framing that question is a little speech bubble like entity, encouraging you to share what’s going on.

 I don’t know about you guys, but if I’ve got something on my mind, it’s probably not going to fit into a little box limited to 200 words.
 And, if I’ve something on my mind that would fit into and play by this little boxes rules, it’s probably not something very enlightening or important.
 (Unless it’s a link.)